Mirtazapine

 Can you stop taking mirtazapine?

-Do not stop taking mirtazapine suddenly, or without talking to your doctor first.
+Do not stop taking mirtazapine suddenly, or without talking to your doctor or pharmacist first.

 What do you do if you take too much mirtazapine?